Coding · Head-to-head

 - ✓Free and fully open source (AGPL-3.0) — the orchestration layer is inspectable, which matters for a tool aimed at sensitive targets

-- ✓Agent-agnostic: leverages capable coding agents you may already pay for (Claude Code, Codex) instead of a weaker bundled model
+- ✓Agent-agnostic: runs on coding agents you may already pay for (Claude Code, Codex) instead of a weaker bundled model

 - ✓Multi-agent approach can parallelize recon and exploitation work that would be tedious to drive by hand in a single session